Kono-o/optic-engine/docs/API.md

     pub prefix: &'static str,
     pub suffix: &'static str,
 }
+// No derives — used only as const values.
 ```

 Used with the `log_color!` macro.
 All constants are `pub const NAME: ANSI`.